adaptlearning/adapt-test-package/standard/src/components/adapt-contrib-media/README.md

 >**ogg** (string): File name (including path) of the audio file.
 Path should be relative to the *src* folder (e.g., *course/en/audio/audio-1.ogg*).

 **_transcript** (object):  The transcript attributes group contains values for **_inlineTranscript**, **_externalTranscript**, **inlineTranscriptButton**, **inlineTranscriptCloseButton**, **inlineTranscriptBody**, **transcriptLinkButton**, and **transcriptLink**.

+>**_setCompletionOnView** (boolean): This determines if Adapt will register this component as having been completed by the user when the inline transcript is opened.
+This is true by default.

 >**_inlineTranscript** (boolean): Determines whether the button that toggles the display of the inline transcript text will be displayed or not.